FrankiePower/futuregood-protocol/POLICY.md

-# 📜 FutureGood Protocol - Yield Routing Policy
+# 📜 FutureGood Protocol - Perpetual Funding Policy

 ## Executive Summary

-FutureGood Protocol captures value from yield tokenization and redirects it to public goods funding via Octant's dragonRouter.
-This document outlines how yield is allocated, routed, and donated to maximize impact while maintaining security and transparency.
+FutureGood Protocol creates perpetual endowments for public goods by capturing yield tokenization value and routing it to Octant's dragonRouter.
+This document outlines how we build permanent funding infrastructure that lasts forever.

 ---

 ## 🎯 Mission Statement

-**Enable users to donate future yield to public goods while preserving their principal.**
+**Build perpetual endowments for public goods.
+Donate yield, keep principal, fund forever.**

-Traditional charitable giving requires sacrificing assets today.
-FutureGood allows users to commit *tomorrow's yield* to public goods while keeping *today's principal*, creating a sustainable funding mechanism that aligns long-term incentives with public goods funding.
+Traditional giving models are unsustainable - donations disappear when spent, and yield donations stop when users withdraw.
+FutureGood creates PERMANENT endowments where YT sale proceeds stay in the protocol forever, generating perpetual yield to public goods even after users redeem their principal.

 ---